 The Indus Zanskar confluence is around 35 km away from the town of Leh towards Kargil, on the Leh – Kargil – Srinagar National Highway – 1D.
-It is located in what we have popularly know as Sham Valley.
+It is located in what we have popularly known as Sham Valley.

-By road – The easiest way to reach to the Sangam of Indus and Zanskar rivers near Leh by road is hitting the Srinagar – Leh Highway if you are traveling by road from Delhi.
+By road – The easiest way to reach the Sangam of Indus and Zanskar rivers near Leh by road is hitting the Srinagar – Leh Highway if you are traveling by road from Delhi.
 You can reach Leh also by the Manali Leh Highway if you are traveling from Manali side.

 The state-run JKSRTC buses ply within the Ladakh region.
 You can also take your private vehicle (cars/bikes) to Sangam from Leh as well.

-By air – The nearest airport is Leh Airport, which is well connected with some major airports in India including New Delhi.
+By air – The nearest airport is Leh Airport, which is well connected with some major airports in India, including New Delhi.
 From the airport, taxis can be hired to reach the hotel in Leh and then make a day trip to the confluence of Indus and Zanskar Rivers from Leh and back the next day after acclimatization.